 To maintain a fair, impartial and competitive process, questions regarding this NOFO must be made in writing and emailed to PBC-RWANOFO@PBCGOV.ORG.
-All questions and answers will be made available for the public to review on the PBC RWHAP website located at https://discover.pbcgov.org/communityservices/Pages/Ryan-White- CARE.aspx.
+All questions and answers will be made available for the public to review on https://discover.pbcgov.org/communityservices/Pages/Ryan-White-CARE.aspx.
 Questions will also be answered at the Pre-Proposal Conference.

-The County will ONLY communicate with Proposers regarding this NOFO at the public Pre-Proposal Conference or via email noted above, during the proposal preparation and evaluation period.

-The deadline to submit RWHAP application questions by email to the Recipient is 12:00 pm (noon), Thursday, October 8, 2020, which is two (2) business day before the project application submission deadline.
+The County will ONLY communicate with Proposers regarding this NOFO at the public Pre-Proposal Conference or via email noted above, during the proposal preparation and evaluation period.he deadline to submit RWHAP application questions by email to the Recipient is 12:00 PM (noon), Tuesday, October 10, 2023, which is two (2) business day before the project application submission deadline.